earthroverprogram/field-nice-gui/README.md

   -h, --help            show this help message and exit --theme {light,dark}  UI theme mode
-  --port PORT           Port to run the app on --native              Run in native mode (no browser)
+  --port PORT           Port to run the app on --browser             Run in browser rather than native
 ```

 ---